What Is Encryption and How Does It Work?

 Machine cryptography consists of an electro-mechanical system which is used to encrypt and decrypt secret information.

-The Germans encrypted all of their communication channels, from attack coordination and strategy planning to reporting.
-It became one of Great Britain’s most important and secret tasks to decrypt the Enigma machine in order to know what the Germans were planning to do.
+The German government encrypted all of their communication channels, from attack coordination and strategy planning to reporting.
+It became one of Great Britain’s most important and secret tasks to decrypt the Enigma machine in order to know what the Nazis were planning to do.

-British mathematician Alan Turing set out - amongst others in a group of Britain’s greatest mathematicians - to decrypt the Enigma code, in a then-secret location at Bletchley Park in England.
+British mathematician Alan Turing – along with others in a group of Britain’s greatest mathematicians – set out to decrypt the Enigma code in a then-secret location at Bletchley Park in England.

 Although encryption was mainly used by governments and large corporations before the 1970s, the groundbreaking introduction of Whitfield Diffie and Martin Hellman’s “New Directions in Cryptography” changed that in 1976.

 Their work led to the introduction of the RSA algorithm on personal computers.
 Eventually, encryption became widely implemented in web browsers and data servers to protect data.

 In today’s world, encryption is universally used to protect data in e-commerce, online payment and banking, email software, cryptocurrency, customer data storage and much more.
 The data that is stored on your iPhone or Android device is also encrypted.
 (Which frustrates police and other government agencies to no end.)